Scanuppia / Malga Palazzo

 This is an automatic translation, the original language is: Dutch.
 Show original

 I did this climb last summer.
-It is indeed forbidden to cycle here, but apart from the forester and some locals you will not meet anyone.
+It is indeed forbidden to cycle here, but apart from the forester and some locals, you really won't run into anyone here.

-The climb starts very steep and I walked on the worst parts.
-After that, it levels off a little, but it's still terribly steep.
+The climb starts terribly steep and on the worst parts I just started walking.
+Then it flattens out a little, but it is still terribly steep.
 It took me over 2 hours in total and I had an average speed of 3.3 kilometres per hour.

-The descent is very dangerous and you should do it extremely quietly.
-Stop regularly to let your brake disk or your rims cool down and if necessary walk the steepest parts down.
+The descent is life-threatening and you have to do this one extremely slowly.
+Stop regularly to let your brake disc or rims cool down and, if necessary, walk down the steepest sections.

-I did this climb on a hot summer day and that is definitely not advisable, because it is already hard enough without the heat.
-There are a few water taps where you can refill your water bottles.
+I did this climb on a hot summer day, which is definitely not recommended as it is hard enough without the heat.
+However, there are some water taps where you can refill your water bottles.

-If you really want to do a fun climb, I would definitely not recommend this one.
-If you're like me and looking for crazy challenges, I would definitely try it if you're in the area.
+If you really want to do a fun climb then I would definitely advise against this climb.
+If, like me, you are looking for crazy challenges then I would definitely give it a try if you are in the area.

-Also do NOT try this climb on a road bike, but on a mountain bike with a very low gear.
+Also, do NOT try this climb on a road bike, but on a mountain bike with a very light gear.

 Ik heb deze klim afgelopen zomer gedaan.
 Het is inderdaad verboden om hier te fietsen, maar op de boswachter en wat lokale bewoners na zul je hier echt niemand tegen komen.